geisa/specification/source/api/networking.rst

 Network State
 ^^^^^^^^^^^^^

-For each destination class, applications have a network state that tells the application if and how much communication is available as described in :doc:`status`.
+For each destination class, applications have a network state that tells the application if and what volume of communication is available as described in :doc:`status`.

 An application can request communication with more than one class of endpoint and would need a network status indicator for each class separately.
 For example, it may communicate with both Internet Endpoints as well as Local Endpoints.